Snackmonger/aristoxenus/docs/devlog.rst

     The classes gave me an opportunity to learn a little bit about decorators.
 I am still pretty unconfident with decorator syntax, especially understanding how the nested structure affects type hinting, and how we can keep similarly-named parameters from becomming confused.
 I'm sure
-    I will completely re-write these at some point in the future, especially since Python 3.12 is adding some new type-hintning support for generics.
+    I will completely re-write these at some point in the future.
     Eventually the classes will be useful for encapsulating more complex data (for which the functions don't yet exist), so I'll avoid scrapping them, hideous though they are.